yujiaz2/vid_summ/README.md

     run mAE/train_1_layer.py to train the model.

     step 4:
-    run mAE/train_1_layer_forward.py to get the max and min reconstruction error of offline training, and obtain the offline training date for next layer.
+    run mAE/train_1_layer_forward.py to get the max and min reconstruction error of offline training, and obtain the offline training data for next layer.

     step 5:
     run mAE/update_1_layer.py using max and min offline training error to adaptively online update the model